PrajeetSingh/MySQLGitHubNotes/Replication - Position based.md

   * cat /path/to/your/backup/directory/xtrabackup_binlog_info
 * Transfer the prepared backup to Replica VM

+"mariabackup --prepare" applies the transaction logs that were captured during the hot backup process to make the data files consistent.

 ```sh
 # On Primary:
 rsync -av --progress /tmp/mariadb_backup/ replica_user@10.128.0.5:/tmp/mariadb_restore/